-On Tuesday and Sunday afternoons in the summer and for Group Visits Kathy's floral cakes are regularly available depending on the season.
-Kathy also offers a full edible flower demonstration for some Group Visits.
+On Tuesday afternoons in the summer and for Group Visits Kathy's floral cakes are regularly available depending on the season.
+Kathy also offers a full edible flower demonstration for Group Visits.

 People may not know it, but many gardeners have a rich feast of Edible Flowers in their garden during the Summer months.
 If they grow one scented rose, a lavender plant, a thyme or mint, borage, rosemary or daylily, then they have the making of drinks, cakes, salads, savoury dishes and floral drinks…and all so simple.